drewtcraft/accountabilityAlarm/README.md

-# accountabilityAlarm
+# Accountability Alarm

 ### Project Summary
-An alarm app with a twist.
+A mobile alarm application with a twist.
 Users are paired based on what time they set an alarm, then must solve a collaborative puzzle in order to shut their alarms off.
 Constructed a raspberry pi-powered alarm clock that connects via wifi.
-Real-time collaboration accomplished using websockets; nasty JSON objects stored in a noSQL database; front-end written in react-native.
+Real-time collaboration accomplished using websockets; JSON objects stored in a noSQL database; front-end written in react-native.

 ### Technologies Used
 * Node